lindar877/residential_energy_use/README.md

 ## Objective

-The purpose of the analysis was to analyze data collected from the 2015 Residential Energy Consumption Survey and identify key factors that impact household energy consumption.
+Analyze data collected from the 2015 Residential Energy Consumption Survey and identify key factors that impact total household energy consumption.
 Main analysis questions included:

 1. What are the primary end uses for household energy consumption?
 2. What factors have the strongest relationship with total household energy consumption?